 The disability pension may be allocated from the age of 18 at the earliest.

 To preserve full rights to DI benefits, we recommend that you file your claim within 6 months of having stopped working.

-The DI provides 4 levels of pensions determined by the degree of disability:
+The old system of DI pensions provides for 4 levels determined by the disability rate:

 Pensions corresponding to a degree lower than 50% are only paid to insured persons who have their usual domicile and residence in Switzerland.
 They are also granted to Swiss, EU respectively EFTA citizens who have their usual domicile and residence in one of the EU respectively EFTA Members States.